AIMET model compression

 Overview

-AIMET provides a model compression library that can be used to reduce a model’s MAC and memory costs with a minimal drop in accuracy.
-AIMET supports various compression schemes like Weight SVD, Spatial SVD and Channel Pruning.
+AIMET provides a model compression library that can reduce a model’s multiply-and-accumulate (MAC) and memory costs with little loss of accuracy.
+AIMET supports various compression schemes like weight singular value decomposition (SVD), spatial SVD, and channel pruning.

 Use Case